dave-mills/setup-notes/VSCode/README.md

  ## Setup Settings:
  My custom settings are in this folder for reference.
-Below are the specific settings I recommend trying for yourself:
+Below are the specific settings I recommend trying for yourself (copy/overwite these keys in your settings.json user file)

  - Set files to autosave: `"files.autoSave": "onFocusChange",`
  - Keep your line ends tidy:  `"files.trimTrailingWhitespace": true,`